 Say you have a five year old computer (dinosaur-age).
 Too slow to work with but furthermore healthy.
 Wouldn't it be nice if you could revive the old bastard by just replacing the software?
 A faster office suite, a new operating system, a different browser?

 And all of it legally for free, downloads from the internet.
 Installation took little time, no registration, a non-IT person can do it.
 Really.
 It also recognized all my devices (GPS, Bluetooth, WiFi, printer, scanner, camera's, network).
-Right now I am blogging on one of these with my telephone as my internet connection (dongle or tether).
-I am smart nor fast, neither is my laptop.
+Right now I am blogging on one of these with my telephone as my wifi internet access point (tether).
+I am smart nor fast, neither is my laptop or telephone.

 It just does not have to be the latest and the fastest.